Tatiara

 Income levels sit below national averages according to AreaSearch assessment

 Tatiara's median income among taxpayers was $47,625 in financial year 2022.
 The average income stood at $54,969 during the same period.
-This compares to figures for Rest of SA which were $46,889 and $56,582 respectively.
-Based on Wage Price Index growth of 10.83% since financial year 2022, current estimates would be approximately $52,783 (median) and $60,922 (average) as of March 2025.
-Census data reveals personal income ranks at the 52nd percentile with a weekly income of $817, while household income sits at the 34th percentile.
-Income analysis shows that 34.7% of Tatiara's community earn between $1,500 and $2,999 (2,465 individuals), which mirrors the broader area where 27.5% occupy this bracket.
-Housing costs are manageable with 91.9% retained, but disposable income sits below average at the 43rd percentile.
+These figures compare to those for Rest of SA, which were $46,889 and $56,582 respectively.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates suggest the median income would be approximately $53,735 and the average income around $62,022 as of September 2025.
+Census data shows personal income ranks at the 52nd percentile ($817 weekly), while household income sits at the 34th percentile.
+Income analysis indicates that 34.7% of Tatiara's community earns between $1,500 and $2,999 (2,468 individuals), which is similar to the broader area where 27.5% fall into this bracket.
+Housing costs allow for retention of 91.9% of income, but disposable income ranks below average at the 43rd percentile.

 Frequently Asked Questions - Income